Hard Rock Live: 2002–2005: Development and opening

+2005–present

-The arena has hosted numerous music acts, including Eric Clapton, Aerosmith, Janet Jackson, B.B.
-King, Willie Nelson, Staind, Slipknot, Bon Jovi, The Who, The Killers, Patti LaBelle, Bruce Springsteen, Billy Joel, Gloria Estefan, Rod Stewart, Def Leppard, Ringo Starr, Prince, Chimaira, Fear Factory, Paul McCartney, Andrea Bocelli, Tim McGraw, Fergie, Megan Thee Stallion, Post Malone, and Ed Sheeran.
+The arena has hosted numerous music acts, including The Rolling Stones, Shakira, Eric Clapton, Aerosmith, Janet Jackson, B.B.
+King, Willie Nelson, Staind, Slipknot, Bon Jovi, The Who, The Killers, Patti LaBelle, Bruce Springsteen, Billy Joel, Gloria Estefan, Rod Stewart, Def Leppard, Ringo Starr, Prince, Chimaira, Fear Factory, Paul McCartney, Andrea Bocelli, Tim McGraw, Fergie, Guns N' Roses, Post Malone, and Ed Sheeran.
 The 2008 concert of classic rock band Bad Company at the venue was recorded for a 2010 release on CD and DVD.
 The arena was also home to the Florida Frenzy indoor football team.

-As part of a $1.5 billion property-wide expansion, the arena was razed in March 2018 to be replaced by the new theater, which opened on October 25, 2019, with a concert by Maroon 5.
-During the theater's construction, events were held in the temporary 3,500 seat Hard Rock Event Center, which opened in March 2018.
+In March 2, 2007, following a bitter lawsuit between Cordish and the Seminoles that was settled that day, their $965 million acquisition of Hard Rock International from the Rank Group was completed, giving the tribe full operational control of the arena and the mall.
+As part of a $1.5 billion property-wide expansion, which included the Guitar Hotel, all tenants of Seminole Paradise had to be evicted by March 31, 2017; the mall closed permanently that day and demolition immediately followed.
+Hard Rock Live hosted its final event on February 24, 2018, with Jerry Seinfeld being the final performer, before also being razed in March 2018 to be replaced by the new, larger 7,000-seat theater, which opened on October 25, 2019, with a concert by Maroon 5.
+It was designed by the Canadian firm Scéno Plus alongside Suffolk-Yates.
+During the theater's construction, events were held in the temporary 3,500-seat Hard Rock Event Center, which opened in March 2018 and hosted acts including Britney Spears on her Piece of Me Tour.
 The theater hosted the Miss Universe 2020 coronation night on May 16, 2021.